blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedic Shakhas.md

 # List of Shakhas by Vedas
 I'm skipping Shrauta Sutras and Grhya Sutras for now (except whenever I find it)

-Note that several of the Sakhas have gone missing over the years.
+Note that several of the Shakhas have gone missing over the years.
 ## Rig Veda

 ### Saakala Shakha